 Four pressures show up repeatedly.

-Speed.
 Opening a legal entity in a new country typically takes three to nine months, plus banking and payroll provisioning.
 A Phase II trial milestone, a commercial launch window, or an FDA-cleared product rollout does not wait.
-EOR compresses time-to-first-hire from months to days.
+Medical companies use EOR to compress time-to-first-hire from months to days.
 For a clinical-stage biotech watching runway, that is often the decisive factor.

-Reach into the right talent.
-Many roles the industry now hires are deliberately remote or regional: clinical research associates, medical science liaisons, medical writers, pharmacovigilance specialists, regulatory leads, health-economics researchers, and SaMD (software-as-a-medical-device) engineers.
+Medical companies use Employer of Record services because many roles the industry now hires are deliberately remote or regional: clinical research associates, medical science liaisons, medical writers, pharmacovigilance specialists, regulatory leads, health-economics researchers, and SaMD (software-as-a-medical-device) engineers.
 These are the roles structurally hardest to find at home.
-Parexel publicly disclosed plans to hire 2,000 staff in India to absorb trials shifting out of China (industry analysis); smaller sponsors are making similar moves across LATAM and Central Europe.
+Major CROs continue to scale their India operations as sponsors diversify trial geography away from China; smaller sponsors are making similar moves across LATAM and Central Europe.
 EOR is the mechanism.

-Capital efficiency.
 The biotech funding environment remains constrained.
-Pre-funding a multi-country payroll — the model at many legacy EORs — sits awkwardly against short cash runways.
-An EOR that invoices in arrears, rather than holding salary deposits, keeps working capital on the balance sheet.
+Pre-funding a multi-country payroll, the model at many legacy EORs, sits awkwardly against short cash runways.
+This is why medical companies, especially clinical-stage biotechs, use Employer of Record services that invoice in arrears rather than holding salary deposits - it keeps working capital on the balance sheet.
 This is one of the more quiet reasons finance leaders at clinical-stage companies push for a specific provider.

 Where EOR fits, and where it does not